JOIN OUR DISPATCHING TEAM!

 • Education High School Diploma or GED

-• Pass the typing proficiency, multi tasking and written tests and oral interview
+• Pass the testing and oral board interview

 • Show proof of a valid driver’s license